 The BenQ EX3501R is a unique ultra-wide curved gaming monitor that brings exclusives features such as the Brightness Intelligence Plus technology, entry-level HDR support, and USB-C to the already enticing set of specs such as the 3440×1440 resolution and AMD FreeSync up to 100Hz.

 Thanks to its 2,500:1 contrast ratio, the monitor offers deep and distinct black tones as well as a more notable relation between the darkest and the brightest colors.

-Apart from that, the monitor covers 100% of the sRGB color gamut with true 8-bit color depth.
+Apart from that, the monitor covers 100% of the sRGB color space and supports true 8-bit color depth.

 While the display offers 178-degree viewing angles in all directions, minor shifts in contrast and brightness are expected when the screen is viewed from certain off-angles.

 The giant 35-inch screen is perfectly complemented by the UWQHD resolution making for a rich pixel density of 106 pixels per inch.

-This means that the picture will have plenty of screen real estate as well as maximum details without any scaling necessary.
+This means that the picture will have plenty of screen real estate as well as maximum details without any scaling required.

-When it comes to gaming, a 100Hz refresh rate offers a significantly more fluent and responsive feel to gaming in comparison to the standard 60Hz displays.
+When it comes to gaming, a 100Hz refresh rate offers a remarkably more fluent and responsive feel to gaming in comparison to the standard 60Hz displays.

 Alas, some ghosting and motion blur of fast-moving objects will be apparent, especially in darker scenes.
-At higher frame rates though, the ghosting is less visible.
+At higher frame rates, though, the ghosting will be less visible.

-The BenQ EX3501R input lag performance is very good with ~10ms of delay.
+The BenQ EX3501R input lag performance is very good with ~7ms of delay at 100Hz, so there won’t be any perceptible delays between your commands and the result on the screen.

 Be sure to check whether your favorite games support 21:9, or else you will have black borders at the sides of the picture or a stretched image in certain video games.